Media and Press Information

 —Songs Wrote My Story blog, 4 out of 5 star review.

 Author biographies and head shots:

-Impressions on a South African farm, boarding school, a father who read from the classics to his children, and a storytelling mother, sparked Geoffrey Wells with a writer’s imagination.
-Though the piano and drum kits and Mozambique led to his first thriller, A Fado for the River, his career as Art Director in advertising led him to the American Film Institute, and an awe of digital technology propelled him to VP/CIO at Disney, ABC-TV stations and Fox.
-Wells wrote an award-winning animated film, has visited elephant reserves, and climbed to the tip of Kilimanjaro.
+Impressions on a South African farm, boarding school, parents who read the classics to their children, all sparked Geoffrey Wells with a writer’s imagination.
+The diverse interests of piano, playing drums, running track, observing elephants in Botswana and exploring Mozambique, gave Wells a framework for his first thriller, A FADO FOR THE RIVER.
+He found adventure climbing the Drakensberg Mountains and in the cold desert nights while reluctantly serving in a commando unit of the South African army.
+His career as Art Director in advertising led him to the American Film Institute, and later digital technology propelled him to VP/CIO at Disney, ABC-TV stations and Fox.
+Wells wrote an award-winning animated film, has visited elephant reserves and climbed to the top of Kilimanjaro.
 He lives on Long Island where he swims the open water and runs a video and design company.
-He writes thrillers about imperfect characters who, always with a diverse band of allies, fight villains that devastate our natural and virtual ecosystems.
+He writes thrillers about imperfect characters who fight villains that devastate our natural and virtual ecosystems.

 For HIGH AND LOW resolution art of the cover, see below/scroll to the bottom of this page.

 Allison Schwartz – heroine.
 Composer, upper East Side, New York City.

 Sipho Membe – hero.
 NYC Street vendor, Meat Packing District, New York City.
 Homeland: Tanzania, Africa.

 Rex Van der Spuy – villain.
 CIO (Chief Information Officer) for Biogenem Pharmaceuticals.